thodan/bop_toolkit/README.md

 ## Usage

-### 1. Get the datasets
+### 1. Get the BOP datasets

-Download the BOP datasets and make sure it is in the described folder structure:
+Download the BOP datasets and make sure they are in the described folder structure:
 [BOP Challenge Datasets](https://bop.felk.cvut.cz/datasets/)

 ### 2. Run your method